dmarx/ai-ethics-in-the-wild/README.md

 * 2022 - Teachers and students in an adversarial game to design homework prompts that can't be trivially solved with a LLM service: https://twitter.com/ShannonVallor/status/1582071903279538177

+# The panopticon is already here

+* 2023 - TikTok used app location data to identify employees who were likely leak sources to journalists https://twitter.com/ebakerwhite/status/1606020524122832897

 # Other AI Ethics lists

 * https://github.com/natolambert/robot-ethics-books